Community Bank Insights

 Let’s Get Phygital (Huh?!?)

 The way we work is forever changed.
-The question for many community banks is the extent to which they accept that concept and what, if anything, they plan to do about it for both their real estate portfolios and their future-at-large
+The question for many credit unions is the extent to which they accept that concept and what, if anything, they plan to do about it for both their real estate portfolio and their future-at-large.

 Teeing it Up in ‘23